 Dr Cobi Calyx is a Climate Reality Leader who’s lived on five continents.
-She’s worked for organizations ranging from the United Nations in Geneva to the Country Fire Service here in South Australia.
-She returned home to Adelaide to live by the coast around family and in 2018 became a new mother.
-She’s been an active member of The Wilderness Society for the Fight for the Bight campaign.
+She’s worked for organizations ranging from the United Nations in Geneva to the Country Fire Service in South Australia.
+She returned home to Adelaide to live by the coast around family and in 2018 became a mother.
+She’s been involved with the Fight for the Bight campaign in South Australia.
 She completed her PhD in science communication at Australian National University and has earlier qualifications in health promotion, international studies and journalism.
 She’s worked in international development in Asia and the Pacific and as an environmental law scholar at Melbourne Law School.
-She started her career as an ABC journalist and moved into comedy, performing in Adelaide, Melbourne and London.
+She started her career as an ABC broadcast journalist and has performed comedy in Adelaide, Melbourne and London, as well as for ABC’s Catalyst program and CERN in Geneva.
 Her science communication PhD was about deliberative engagement, she’s an experienced facilitator and she’s moderating today’s panel.

 You can contact me via email@example.com or @cobicalyx on Twitter.

 Thanks to Kaurna people for sharing unceded Kaurna yerta with me, as a child and now as I’ve returned to raise my own children.
 I give my respect to elders past and present and appreciate knowledge shared with my family, connecting us through generations, trees, lands and waters.
 First Nations across the continent we now call Australia never ceded sovereignty.
 British, Dutch, Guernésiais, Irish and Mauritian Creole settlers on predominantly Kaurna and Narungga coastal country have shaped my family relations and culture.
 My children and I are learning Kaurna language in growing respect for living Kaurna culture, as well as prioritising good relations with other First Nations in our words and actions.